QuantFace: Efficient Quantization for Face Restoration: Introduction

 In this work, we propose QuantFace, a unified and effective low-bit quantization framework for OSDFR models.
 We select OSDFace~\cite{osdface} as our quantization backbone due to its excellent performance.
 To address the aforementioned challenges, we propose tailored solutions for each. \textbf{First}, we conduct a detailed analysis of the activation distributions in OSDFace and find that different channels of the activation values exhibit high variance.
-Previous scaling based methods~\cite{smoothquant,li2025svdquant} can remove the outliers from activations to weights and thus decrease quantization error.
+Previous scaling-based methods~\cite{smoothquant,li2025svdquant} can remove the outliers from activations to weights and thus decrease quantization error.
 However, these methods are ineffective in preserving the original activation distribution after per-tensor quantization.
 We find that the distribution information is vital for basic facial structure generation.
 To solve the problem, we propose rotation-scaling channel balancing.
 We consider rotation and scaling simultaneously to maintain a uniform activation distribution. \textbf{Second}, to promote alignment between the FP model and the quantized model, we propose Quantization-Distillation Low-Rank Adaptation (QD-LoRA).
 QD-LoRA effectively compensates for quantization error while facilitating distillation between the FP model and the quantized model. \textbf{Third}, we propose adaptive bit-width allocation.
 We analyze the layer-wise sensitivity to quantization and configure the bottlenecks.
 We design an integer programming-based algorithm for mixed-precision activation configuration.
 This algorithm incorporates perceptual metrics and numeric reconstruction error as the optimization target and promotes reasonable resource allocation.

 We have conducted extensive evaluations on both synthetic and real-world datasets.
-As shown in Fig.~\ref{fig:poster}, under 4-bit quantization, our method achieves a significant speedup compared to the multi-step face restoration model DiffBIR~\cite{lin2024diffbir} while preserving comparable visual quality.
+As shown in Fig.~\ref{fig:poster}, even under the aggressive 4-bit setting, our model achieves visual quality comparable to the multi-step diffusion model DiffBIR~\cite{lin2024diffbir}.
 Furthermore, Tab.~\ref{tab:complexity} demonstrates that at 4-bit precision, we attain parameter and computational cost compression ratios of 84.85\% and 82.91\%, respectively, compared with OSDFace~\cite{osdface}.
 These findings validate the efficacy of our proposed approaches for quantizing OSDFR models.